-- a) With the express permission of his National Federation, an Athlete may compete in a three star Competition from the beginning of the calendar year in which he reaches the age of 16. - b) With the express permission of his National Federation, an Athlete may compete in a two star level Competition from the beginning of the calendar year in which he reaches the age of 14. - c) With the express permission of his National Federation, an Athlete may compete in a one star level Competition from the beginning of the calendar year in which he reaches the age of 12.
+- a) With the express permission of their National Federation, an Athlete may compete in a three star Competition from the beginning of the calendar year in which the Athlete reaches the age of 16. - b) With the express permission of their National Federation, an Athlete may compete in a two star level Competition from the beginning of the calendar year in which the Athlete reaches the age of 14. - c) With the express permission of their National Federation, an Athlete may compete in a one star level Competition from the beginning of the calendar year in which the Athlete reaches the age of 12.